One day I realized that I really missed the keybindings from the command-line

 bash process.
 For most projects it's sufficient to feed the commands to a

-, but in this case I had to pass all keystrokes through.
+shell via system, but in this case I had to pass all keystrokes through.

 a pseudo terminal (as opposed to an actual terminal), and gives you an IO